“We’re giving military spouse business owners a seat at the table from the corporate board room to Capitol Hill.” ~Stephanie Brown

 Military Spouses Have Spoken

-Of ALL MilSpouses are Self Employed or Business Owners
+Of ALL MilSpouses are Self Employed, Business Owners, or Aspire to Be

 Of Milspouse Entrepreneurs Feel it's Right for Their Family